mishamyrt/dns_changer/README.md

 The service that changes DNS servers when connecting to a VPN.
 Solves connection problems on macOS.

+#### Deprecated

+This repository has been abandoned.
+A new version written in Go is being developed in the [vpn-dns](https://github.com/mishamyrt/vpn-dns) repository.

 ## Setup

 ### 1. Create configuration